 Yet when it comes to environmental protection, we must expand our scope beyond the material.
 Sustainable solutions are also critical for our customers when it comes to aspects such as ergonomic handling and protecting goods during transport.

 Sustainability for us means finding the perfect solution for the customer.
-With customised packaging and dunnage, we focus on efficient protection for product transportation and storage.
+With customized packaging and dunnage, we focus on efficient protection for product transportation and storage.
 This ensures a reduction in transport and handling damage.

 Thanks to our durable, returnable containers, we are effectively able to contribute to a long-term, sustainable solution for the customer.
 This eliminates the need for expensive, disposable packaging that damages the environment.

 What’s more, we focus on efficient solutions with our space-saving containers.
-We think it is critical to use space efficiently — and not only during active utilisation within the material flow.
+We think it is critical to use space efficiently — and not only during active utilization within the material flow.
 We extend this thinking to the return and storage of empty containers to conserve resources and save costs.
 Nestable or collapsible containers require less space and can be transported and stored in larger quantities for the production and logistics cycle.

 Almost all containers can have a percentage of regranulate.
 In our production, we try to implement this to the maximum extent possible by using recycled resources.
 The exceptions to this rule are for companies that explicitly request new material.
 Here, too, we apply our high-quality standards, focusing on environmental compatibility and conserving resources when selecting raw materials and the colors we use.